KuetTai/aws-cloudwatchlogs/README.md

 1. Next, navigate to `EC2` service
 1. On the left hand side, look for `Instances` and click on it
 1. After that, click `Launch Instance` button
 ..1.
-At this setup wizard, follows through the steps below:
+At this setup wizard, follows through the steps below:..
-....1.
-Click on `Select` button next to `__Amazon Linux 2 AMI (HVM)` ....1.
-Click on `Next: Configure Instance Details`
+...1.
+Click on `Select` button next to `__Amazon Linux 2 AMI (HVM)`..
+...1.
+Click on `Next: Configure Instance Details`..
   1. Step 3: Configure Instance Details
     1. Auto-assign Public IP: `Use subnet setting (Enable)`
     1. IAM role: `MyEC2CloudWatchAgentRole`